mendix/docs/content/refguide/mendix-client.md

 ### 2.10 Object Cache

 This holds and manages objects which are being used by the Mendix Client in memory – for example non-persistable objects, new objects, and objects returned by the Runtime Server to be displayed on a page.
-It also ensures that they are passed to the Runtime Server when they are needed as part of a request.
+As well as attribute and association changes made to these objects.

 State handling will perform garbage collection to ensure that memory is released when it is no longer needed.